CY-Zhang/Multislice/Readme.txt

 -would ask user whether outer collection anlge is determined by aperture
 	- if yes, a cutoff would be applied at outer collection angle
-	- if no, the whole detecor would be used regardless of the outer collection angle entered by user
+	- if no, the whole detecor would be used regardless of the outer collection angle entered by user -simulation code supports the use of a normalized detector sensitivity map with rotation option availiable